irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information/Advanced_Organizer-Counter_Malign_Information.md

 ### Tasks Taught

-1. Identifying misinformation and disinformation.
-2. Developing counter-narratives to misinformation and disinformation.
+1. Developing counter-narratives to misinformation and disinformation.

 ### Tasks Supported